Kashier-payments/kashier-cs-cart-plugin/README.md

 ![](https://raw.githubusercontent.com/Kashier-payments/kashier-cs-cart-plugin/main/steps/step-10.png)

-- choose payment methods which you would like to use to accept payment via kashier.
+- choose payment methods from kashier method list which you would like to use to accept payment via kashier.

 - Make sure the test mode is on.